-- The Interstate Commission shall attempt, upon the request of a member state, to resolve disputes which are subject to the compact and which may arise among member states and between member and non-member states. - 2.
+- 1. The Interstate Commission shall attempt, upon the request of a member state, to resolve disputes which are subject to the compact and which may arise among member states and between member and non-member states. - 2.
 The Interstate Commission shall promulgate a rule providing for both mediation and binding dispute resolution for disputes as appropriate.

-15 D. Enforcement
+D. Enforcement

 - The Interstate Commission, in the reasonable exercise of its discretion, shall enforce the provisions and rules of this compact. - 2.
 The Interstate Commission may, by majority vote of the members, initiate legal action in the United States District Court for the District of Columbia or, at the discretion of the Interstate Commission, in the federal district where the Interstate Commission has its principal offices, to enforce compliance with the provisions of the compact, its promulgated rules and bylaws, against a member state in default.
 The relief sought may include both injunctive relief and damages.
-In the event judicial enforcement is necessary the prevailing party shall be awarded
+In the event judicial enforcement is

-- all costs of such litigation including reasonable attorney's fees. - 3.
+- necessary the prevailing party shall be awarded all costs of such litigation, including reasonable attorney's fees. - 3.
 The remedies herein shall not be the exclusive remedies of the Interstate Commission.
 The Interstate Commission may avail itself of any other remedies available under state law or the regulation of a profession.

-8 ARTICLE XIV
+9 ARTICLE XIV

-9 FINANCING OF THE INTERSTATE COMMISSION
+10 FINANCING OF THE INTERSTATE COMMISSION

-- 10 A. The Interstate Commission shall pay, or provide for the 11 payment of the reasonable expenses of its establishment, 12 organization and ongoing activities. - 13 В. The Interstate Commission may levy on and collect an 14 annual assessment from each member state to cover the 15 cost of the operations and activities of the Interstate Commission and its staff which must be in a total amount 16 17 sufficient to cover the Interstate Commission's annual 18 budget as approved each year.
-The aggregate annual 19 assessment amount shall be allocated based upon a formula 20 to be determined by the Interstate Commission, which 21 shall promulgate a rule binding upon all member states. - 22 C. The Interstate Commission shall not incur obligations of 23 any kind prior to securing the funds adequate to meet the 24 same; nor shall the Interstate Commission pledge the 25 credit of any of the member states, except by and with 26 the authority of the member state. - D. The Interstate Commission shall keep accurate accounts of all receipts and disbursements.
-The receipts and disbursements of the Interstate Commission shall be subject to the audit and accounting procedures established under its bylaws.
+- 11 A. The Interstate Commission shall pay, or provide for the 12 payment of the reasonable expenses of its establishment, 13 organization and ongoing activities. - 14 В. The Interstate Commission may levy on and collect an 15 annual assessment from each member state to cover the 16 cost of the operations and activities of the Interstate 17 Commission and its staff which must be in a total amount 18 sufficient to cover the Interstate Commission's annual 19 budget as approved each year.
+The aggregate annual 20 assessment amount shall be allocated based upon a formula 21 to be determined by the Interstate Commission, which 22 shall promulgate a rule binding upon all member states. - C. The Interstate Commission shall not incur obligations of any kind prior to securing the funds adequate to meet the same; nor shall the Interstate Commission pledge the credit of any of the member states, except by and with the authority of the member state. - D. The Interstate Commission shall keep accurate accounts of all receipts and disbursements.
+The receipts and disbursements of the Interstate Commission shall be subject to the audit and accounting procedures disbursements of funds handled by the Interstate

+2 established under its bylaws.
 However, all receipts and